CULTURE IS COMMUNITY

 Need a laugh?
 Foolish fun is on the way.

 Gather your team, grab your cameras, and dig out your props and wigs—it’s almost showtime!
-Fool’s 48 team registration opens March 1.
+Fool’s 48 registration closes Thursday, March 27 at 11pm.
+Meet us at the event kickoff Friday at 5:30pm.

 For those not in the know, every year close to April Fool's Day the VCA launches the Fool's 48 Short Film Project, during which participating teams spend 48 *foolish* hours writing, shooting, and editing a 4–7 minute movie.
 We then celebrate their work with a public showcase of the films the following Monday.
 This year's showcase is on March 31.